vantage6/vantage6-workshop/episodes/chapter6.md

 - Understand the requirements for setting up vantage6 node
 - Understand the basic `v6` commands
 - Be able to create a new vantage6 node using `v6` commands
-- Be able to reset an API key for a node
+- Be able to update an API key for a node
 - Be able to observe the logs of vantage6 node

 ::::::::::::::::::::::::::::::::::::::::::::::::